 We are now accepting applications for September 2021.

-- Students who successfully meet the scholarship admissions criteria will be notified by Friday 13th November, after which they can complete the Means-Tested Financial Application for the scholarship, and start thinking about their presentations to be made in January 2021.
+Students who successfully meet the scholarship admissions criteria will be notified by Friday 13th November, after which they should complete the Means-Tested Financial Application for the scholarship, and start thinking about their presentations to be made in January 2021.

-- Students who do not meet the scholarship criteria but nonetheless meet the school’s Admissions Criteria may be eligible to convert this to a Financial Aid Application.
+Students who do not meet the scholarship criteria but nonetheless meet the school’s admissions criteria will be eligible to apply for Financial Aid

-- The Means-Tested Scholarship Financial Application, with all of its supporting documents, is due on Friday 20th November.
-The application will be reviewed by an external assessor (Bursary Administration Ltd.) who will also arrange a home visit to discuss the family’s circumstances, as part of their review.
+The Means-Tested Scholarship Financial Application, with all of its supporting documents, is due on Friday 20th November.
+The application will be reviewed by an external assessor (Bursary Administration Ltd.) who will also arrange a meeting to discuss the family’s circumstances, as part of their review process.